Eco-Adventures and Parks

 Beyond the classic beach fun offered at Carolina Beach, several parks also give visitors the chance to have one-of-a-kind coastal experiences year-round you can’t find anywhere else.
 From a state park and a skate park to a dog park, a lake park and an oceanfront park, there are lots of ways and places to connect with nature and explore at Carolina Beach.

-State Park and Off-Road Adventures
+State Park & Off-Road Adventures

 Record-Setting Lake

-Dog-Friendly Trails, Parks and Beaches
+Dog-Friendly Trails, Parks & Beaches

 Drop-in at the Skate Park